 Tip 12: Let non-photographer critique your work and learn how casual people read images

 That’s maybe a no-brainer, but let real people critique your work.
-Don’t be shy to show your images around and don’t take the critique to personal.
+Don’t be shy to show your images around and don’t take the critique too personally.
 Constructive critique is gold worth!
 Take it as it is and try to work on it to get much better results which will help to sell your food photographs even better.

 But be aware.
 Real people like family and friends etc. have all in all mostly not a photographic background.
-So their critique will be different as from pros.
-As I said: Take it seriously, but not personal.
+So their critique will be different from the pros.
+As I said: Take it seriously, but not personally.

 Tip 13: Let professional photographer critique your work and take their critique and advise very serious